OSU Urban Horticulture Research and Extension Experience for Undergraduates (REEU)

 - Course Credit:

 This program can be used by OSU students to receive up to 3 credits of HORT 2010 or HORT 4990.
-For non-OSU students, we encourage you to seek guidance from your advisers if applying program participation towards course credit.
+For non-OSU students or non-HORT students, we encourage you to seek guidance from your advisers if applying program participation towards course credit.
 This program will not cover expenses associated with tuition and fees.

 - Faculty Mentors: